Georgetown Hoyas men's basketball: Esherick's Final Years

-John Thompson III era (2004–2017)
+John Thompson era (2004–2017)

 On April 21, 2004, John Thompson III was selected as the head coach of the Hoyas.
 The son of the legendary Hoyas coach took over the position after over a decade at Princeton University.
 The younger Thompson was a player for the Tigers from 1984 to 1988, was an assistant coach at Princeton from 1995 to 2000, and then took over as head coach at Princeton until his move to the Hoyas.
 Thompson's head coaching stint at Princeton was marked with success as he led the Tigers to three Ivy League titles, two NCAA Tournament appearances and one NIT appearance.

 Thompson brought with him an adaptation of the Princeton offense as an offensive philosophy to Georgetown.
 He had learned it under the tutelage of legendary coach Pete Carril at Princeton and began to adjust the strategy to the more athletic players he would be coaching at Georgetown.
 Thompson III also immediately brought two new assistant coaches to Georgetown in Robert Burke and Kevin Broadus.

-Thompson inherited three players that Esherick had recruited: Jeff Green, Roy Hibbert, Tyler Crawford and RaMell Ross.
+Thompson inherited four players that Esherick had recruited: Jeff Green, Roy Hibbert, Tyler Crawford and RaMell Ross.
 He also brought with him a former Princeton recruit, Jonathan Wallace and saw the return of two major contributors from the previous Georgetown team in Brandon Bowman, Ashanti Cook, and Darrel Owens.
 John Thompson III's first notable win with the team took place on January 21, 2006, in the 16th game of the 2005–06 season, when unranked Georgetown upset No. 1 Duke.
 This was Georgetown's first win over a No. 1 ranked team in 21 years.

+2006-07 Season

 The 2006–07 season marked the centennial of Hoya hoops, which was celebrated by honoring some of the team's most famous alumni at the Georgetown-Marquette game on February 10, 2007.
 Led by juniors Green, Hibbert, Wallace, Patrick Ewing Jr., the son of the Georgetown player from the elder Thompson era, the Hoyas won their first regular-season Big East Championship since 1992 and defeated Pittsburgh to win their first Big East tournament championship since 1989.
 Jeff Green was named the Big East Player of the Year and the tournament's Most Outstanding Player.
 In the NCAA tournament, the Hoyas beat North Carolina in the Regional Final when their defense caused North Carolina to suffer an improbable collapse in which UNC missed 22 of their final 23 field goal attempts.
 The Hoyas then advanced to the Final Four where they fell to an Ohio State team led by Greg Oden.

+2007-08 Season

 The 2007–08 Hoyas finished with a regular season record of 27–5, and again won the conference regular season title.
 They lost to Pittsburgh in the Big East tournament championship game.
 They received a No. 2 seed in the NCAA tournament, where they lost their second-round game.
 After the season, Roy Hibbert, Jonathan Wallace, and Patrick Ewing Jr. all graduated, while Vernon Macklin and Jeremiah Rivers both transferred from the school.